-For reference, examples of great Type D essays can be found in College Essay Essentials on the index on pages 231-232 (hard copy) or pages 235-236 (e-book).
+For reference, examples of great Type D essays can be found in College Essay Essentials on pages 231-232 (hard copy) or pages 235-236 (e-book).

 This marks the end of the 2-Hr workshop.
 Again, it's very possible to complete this content in the time allotted.
 But I would highly recommend considering a 3-Hr workshop, if possible, for reasons that I explain in the next lesson.